Martin Carney

 Martin Carney (Máirtín Ó Cearnaigh) is an Irish former Gaelic footballer.

-Since retirement, Carney has maintained a national presence as commentator for RTÉ and TV analyst with The Sunday Game.

 Early life

 Carney was born in Bundoran, County Donegal, and grew up in Ballyshannon, He was educated at St Eunan's College, Letterkenny, where he played Gaelic football for the school team.
 He is the older brother of former college president Michael Carney.
-He is one of three 20th century footballers to play for the Donegal county football team while still attending the college; the others were Seamus Hoare and Paul McGettigan.
+He is one of three 20th-century footballers to play for the Donegal county football team while still attending the college; the others were Seamus Hoare and Paul McGettigan.

 Another brother, Dermot, was principal at St Ciaran's Community School in Kells.
 Carney is a nephew of Jackie Carney.

 Sporting career

 Carney is a former inter-county footballer for Donegal and Mayo.

 In 2002 and 2003, he was one of the selection team for the Coca-Cola International Rules Series.

 Carney was at one time the favourite to take over from John Maughan as manager of the Mayo senior football side, but quickly ruled himself out of contention.
 John O'Mahony became manager, with Carney acting as a statistician and video analyst.

 He previously managed Mayo's U21 football side, taking them to two All-Ireland finals in 1994 and 1995, both which they failed to win, as the minors did in 1991 also.

 In May 2012, the Irish Independent named him in its selection of Donegal's "greatest team" spanning the previous 50 years.